CSCI-109A-FRP/CSCI-109A-FRP.github.io/02_cleaning_imputing_EDA.md

   </tbody>
 </table>

-For the remaining 172 NaN entries for fundraising we dropped the lines to have a clean dataset.
+The reason for most of these NaN values was because some observations go back to the year 1824 where many information was not yet available.
+Beside mean imputation we also implemented a function with the possibility for **model based imputation**.
+But when testing with the classification models we didn't see any improvements so we kept the mean imputation method.

 # Variable selection
+We are only using 20 variables in our dataset so a dimension reduction was not that important but for the modeling part we wanted to know about the feature importance.

+We used **7 category variables** including the response variable.
+To test if there is a significant relationship between a predictor variable and the response variable we used the **Chi-Square test**:

+The printed result was this:

+- Important for the prediction model: president_party (p-value: +0.231, chi2: +2.9)
+- Important for the prediction model: state (p-value: +1.000, chi2: +18.5)
+- Important for the prediction model: district (p-value: +1.000, chi2: +15.3)
+- Important for the prediction model: last_house_majority (p-value: +0.933, chi2: +0.0)
+- **NOT** important for the prediction model: **name** (p-value: +0.000, chi2: +9938.0)

+At the end we could not simply remove the variable “name” from the variable set at this point because it was needed for feature engineering which was done in the modeling part.

+To get a sense about the feature importance we used a Random Forest model with one-hot-coding.
+This method was then also used in the modeling part to decide which variables can be dropped.
+Variables like state or district for which we had to create dummy variables got a lower feature importance value because they were distributed over several columns.

+These are the first 20 variables sorted by importance:

+1. (0.128, 'percent'),
+2. (0.122, 'votes'),
+3. (0.092, 'fundraising'),
+4. (0.053, 'unemployement_rate'),
+5. (0.050, 'first_time_elected'),
+6. (0.040, 'year'),
+7. (0.031, 'last_D_house_seats'),
+8. (0.030, 'last_R_house_seats'),
+9. (0.024, 'count_victories'),
+10. (0.022, 'president_overall_avg_job_approval'),
+11. (0.015, 'state_California'),
+12. (0.014, 'is_incumbent'),
+13. (0.0128, 'won'),
+14. (0.011, 'district_District 1'),
+15. (0.011, 'is_presidential_year'),
+16. (0.011, 'district_District 2'),
+17. (0.009, 'district_District 4'),
+18. (0.009, 'state_Texas'),
+19. (0.009, 'district_District 3'),
+20. (0.008, 'state_New York'),

-Here we used the scatterplot matrix to find out which variables will be important for the baseline and give us insights about their relevance.
+Also we used the scatterplot matrix to find out which variables will be important and give us insights about their relevance.
+During the EDA phase we also experimented already with combining some variables so this is just one of the examples we analyzed.

-Looking for correlations between continuous variables, we have dropped some of the discrete variables from the plot as well as combine some others together.
-Its difficult to display in a readable format in this word document but it can be seen anyway in the notebook.

-First, we differentiated the observations by the “won” factors:
+Here we differentiated the observations by the “won” factors:

 ![Variable selection](/assets/02/02_variable_selection_01.png)